 If you need to share specific items with your educational team to inform discussions, you should locate and download them from the zipped folders in the Educator Notes and then upload to your Learning Logs.
 No other historical item will need to be uploaded manually.

-You can upload any item to the Learning Logs for your own private purposes.
-If you decide that you want an item to be viewable by third parties, you will need to use the Request a Review button to trigger an email request to the chosen supervisor to acknowledge the item.
+You can upload any item to the Learning Logs.
+If you decide that you wish an item to be viewable by third parties, you will need to use the Request a Review button to trigger an email request to the chosen supervisor to acknowledge the item.
 Items will become visible to educational teams and ARCP panels once they have been acknowledged by the chosen supervisor.

 The workflow is as follows:

-• Once acknowledged by the latter, items are added to your portfolio
+- Once acknowledged by the latter, items are visible to third parties

 The Chair of the Curriculum Sub-Committee has developed a handy checklist for resident doctors, NCSs and ESs as to the forms that need to be completed at the end of each rotation.